The propaganda trick that sparked a movement

 On September 2, 2020, with the world reeling from the pandemic and high-profile incidents of racial injustice, a conservative activist named Christopher Rufo appeared on Tucker Carlson Tonight and did a three-minute monologue that centered on critical race theory.
 He talked about "diversity training" that was happening at Federal agencies and said it was informed by critical race theory, which, he said, was fast becoming "the default ideology of the federal bureaucracy and is now being weaponized against the American people."

-His objections to trainings on implicit bias and anti-racism (two pretty different trainings, actually) that are taking place in workplaces around the country – especially the parts that encourage White people to embrace their role in perpetuating racist policies over time did not exist in a vacuum.
-He's a journalist and to be fair, wasn't alone – people had been sharing with him the content of trainings they'd participated in, ostensibly because they objected to the content as well, and he wrote pieces in conservative publications that racked up millions of views.
+He's a journalist and to be fair, wasn't alone in his objections – people had been sharing with him the content of trainings they'd participated in, ostensibly because they objected to the content as well, and he wrote pieces in conservative publications that racked up millions of views.
 Read more about Rufo's rise in this New Yorker piece.

-What's important is that his motive went beyond just shedding light on trainings he objected to: Rufo extracted critical race theory from sources in the trainers' footnotes and saw in it a perfect term to label the culture wars, then used it to gin up controversy across the board.
+What's important is that Rufo extracted critical race theory from sources in the trainers' footnotes and saw in it a perfect term to label the culture wars, then used it to gin up controversy across the board.

 Rufo disclosed his intent to the New Yorker reporter, Ben Wallace-Wells, saying he was looking for a lever and found it in a term that was new to most, conveyed a sense of urgency and included words that would be sure to grab folks' attention.